Combinatorial modifications of Reeb graphs and the realization problem: Abstract

 \section{Abstract}

-We prove that, up to homeomorphism, any graph subject to natural necessary conditions on orientation and the number of cycles can be realized as the Reeb graph of a Morse function on a given closed manifold $M$.
-Along the way, we show that the Reeb number $\mathcal{R}(M)$, i.e. the maximal number of cycles among all Reeb graphs of functions on $M$, is equal to the corank of fundamental group $\pi_1(M)$, thus extending a previous result of Gelbukh to the non-orientable case.
+We prove that, up to homeomorphism, any graph subject to natural necessary conditions on orientation and the cycle rank can be realized as the Reeb graph of a Morse function on a given closed manifold $M$.
+Along the way, we show that the Reeb number $\mathcal{R}(M)$, i.e. the maximum cycle rank among all Reeb graphs of functions on $M$, is equal to the corank of fundamental group $\pi_1(M)$, thus extending a previous result of Gelbukh to the non-orientable case.